tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 038.md

 	- Wand from the goblin
 - We make it back to Emberwood.
 Arken gets cured of contamination from Flamekeeper Hannah.
 - Silas cures his own contamination by exploding into zits.
+- "We fight Aldor" he wants this Lamp back from us.
+He snatches it back, then tosses a bag full of coin and jewelry, then disappears.
+-
 -